-DDT 124: BASIC TECHNICAL DRAWING
+DDT 124 BASIC TECHNICAL DRAWING (1-4-3)

 This course covers sections, auxiliary views, and basic space geometry.
 Emphasis will be placed on the theory as well as the mechanics of applying sections, basic dimensioning, auxiliary views, and basic space geometry.
+CORE

-DDT 125: SURFACE DEVELOPMENT
+DDT 125 SURFACE DEVELOPMENT (1-4-3)

 This course covers sections, auxiliary views, and basic space geometry.
 Emphasis will be placed on the theory as well as the mechanics of applying sections, basic dimensioning, auxiliary views, and basic space geometry.
+CORE

-DDT 127: INTERMEDIATE COMPUTER AIDED DRAFTING AND DESIGN
+DDT 127 INTERMEDIATE COMPUTER AIDED DRAFTING AND DESIGN (1-4-3)

+PREREQUISITE: DDT 104, DDT 111, DDT 124 or advisor approval.
 This course covers intermediate-level concepts and applications of CADD.
-Emphasis will be placed on intermediate-level features, command, and applications of CADD software.CORE
+Emphasis will be placed on intermediate-level features, command, and applications of CADD software.
+CORE

-DDT 128: INTERMEDIATE TECHNICAL DRAWING
+DDT 128 INTERMEDIATE TECHNICAL DRAWING (1-4-3)